Please also see our Facebook Feed which can be accessed from our Home Page for more updates.

 At South Stanley Infant & Nursery School, we believe that children learn best when they are interested, inspired and motivated to learn.
 With that in mind, we draw on the knowledge and skills of others by welcoming regular visitors into school who broaden and deepen our children’s knowledge and understanding.
 We also believe that taking children on visits to important historical, geographical and cultural locations enriches our children’s experiences and helps to develop a more rounded child.

-We hope that you enjoy looking at our photographs and reading about some of the exciting things that we have been experiencing.
+We hope that you enjoy looking at our photographs and reading about some of the exciting things that we have done at our school in previous years.
+Look out for exciting updates coming soon!!

 The Punctuation Show